Pan

 What is Pan?

-Pan is compatible with Midjourney versions 5 and later.
+Pan is compatible with Midjourney versions 5 and later, however when using V7, Pan still utilizes V6.1.

 Using Pan